-Many people who follow the path of inner knowledge look for the universal and therefore eternally valid answer to existential questions for the highest and therefore final knowledge.
+Many people who follow the path of inner knowledge are looking for the universal and therefore eternally valid answer to existential questions for the highest and therefore final knowledge.
 Philosophia perennis, the eternal philosophy, is the essence of inner teachings from East and West.
 Its method is inner science, its fruit is deepest penetration of all things ephemeral, on whose ground the eternal ONE appears.
-Wisdom teachings are uncopromisingly and solely committed to this absolute truth in love.
+Wisdom teachings are uncompromisingly and solely committed to this absolute truth in love.

 “There is truly nothing that you could do to recognize who you are.
 Knowing that, do everything.”

 OM C. Parkin

 People ask about the meaning in their lives because they do not know it, and yet from earliest times they have contemplated that a “higher” meaning exists beyond their limited understanding.
 What is the meaning of our existence?
 What is this limited, mortal “I”?
 Who am I really in this boundless reality, embedded in the eternal stream of being and becoming?
 And what is the “true self”, the divine SELF?
 Is there a universal, a final answer?

 In the 16th century, the Italian bishop Augustinus Steuchus coined the phrase of philosophia perennis, the eternal philosophy.
 He used it to describe “those basic truths, which have to be present at all times in all peoples and which have to constitute a science out of the one principle (God). ”